 Vice President of Marketing

-Meg Nygren the team as the Director of Marketing for Red Oak Recovery programs.
+Meg Nygren rejoins the team as the Vice President of Marketing for The Willows at Red Oak Recovery® programs.
 Her vast experience includes working in the marketing and business development arena, strategic planning, leadership development, and working with families, clients, and referral sources during the admissions process and throughout their treatment stay.
-She also has experience with regards to operations, regulation, and compliance in a prior role with Red Oak Recovery.
+She also has experience with regards to operations, regulation, and compliance in a prior role with Red Oak Recovery®.

 Meg delivers a high standard of excellence and offers a collaborative team spirit with those she works with.
 She enjoys working with families and professionals to help deliver solutions for customized treatment and long-lasting, sustainable recovery for those struggling with substance use, trauma, and mental health issues.
 Meg is a Certified ARISE Interventionist, Level II and a Certified Trauma Professional, Level I.